-It should be understood that some postgraduate research programmes within Faculties have attached to them additional fees to cover the cost of consumable items used in undertaking a research programme.
-These are sometimes referred to as Bench Fees, and may vary according to discipline and Faculty.
+Some postgraduate research programmes within Faculties will incur additional fees to cover the cost of consumable items used in undertaking a research programme.
+These are sometimes referred to as Bench Fees and may vary according to discipline and Faculty.
 Such fees should not be confused with Tuition Fees that have been the focus of this document.
 The level of such fees are set locally by the Faculty and are payable directly by the student or sponsor to the Faculty.
 Students are therefore advised to contact their Faculty office about the applicability, level and payment of such fees.